 Maintenance of the Nonprofit School Food Service Account

-The SA must ensure that revenues and expenditures under the nonprofit school food service account are allowable (i.e. used only for the operation and improvement of the school food service) and that net cash resources do not exceed three months average operating costs.
+The SA must ensure that revenues and expenditures under the nonprofit school food service account are necessary, reasonable, and allowable (i.e., used only for the operation and improvement of the school food service) and that net cash resources do not exceed three months average operating costs.

 Paid Lunch Equity (PLE)

 The SA must ensure that SFAs have run the PLE tool and have complied with the requirements for pricing paid student lunches.

 The SA must ensure that revenues from the sale of nonprogram foods generate at least the same proportion of SFA revenues as they contribute to SFA food costs.
 In addition, the SFA must price adult meals so the adult payments are sufficient to cover the overall cost of meals.

 The USDA Non-Program Food Revenue tool can assist SFAs in calculating the amount of revenue required to meet these requirements.
 DPI strongly encourages the utilization of this tool.

 DPI does not allow the annual assigned indirect cost rate to be applied to Fund 50 (Foodservice account within WUFAR).
 For both public and private schools in Wisconsin, any costs assessed to foodservice must be based on documented and justifiable costs for each school building as they pertain to your school situation rather than on the indirect cost rate.
 This could include items such as utilities, rent, printing and mailing services, administrative oversight, etc. The DPI Nutrition Program Consultant will ensure that indirect costs are not being charged to the nonprofit food service account.